akerlytics/akerlytics.github.io/_text_content/contributions/en/contributions.md

 <!-- @#contribiutions-to-the-project -->
 <!-- #endregion -->

-Contributions can be of multiple forms: editing the text directly in the repo for this issue, clone the project to start other issues, collaborate with the adjacent tool for automating editing tasks to comply with the needs...
+Contributions can be of multiple forms: editing the text directly in the repo for this issue, clone the project to start other issues, collaborate with the adjacent tool for automating editing tasks to comply with the format and needs...

 Contribution methods for the current issue:
   - Via github account after being selected - (to come)